stimms/Blog/blog/source/_posts/background-tasks-in-asp-net.md

 <script src='https://gist.github.com/stimms/9107678.js'></script>

 In the home controller I set up a simple method for dropping a message onto the service bus.
 One of the differences between the queue and service bus is that the queue only takes a string as a message.
 Typically you serialize your message and then drop it into a message on the queue.
 JSON is a popular message format but there are numerous others.
 With service bus the message must be an instance of a BrokeredMessage.
 Within that message you can set the body as well as properties on the message.
-These properties should be considered part of the €œenvelope€ of the message.
+These properties should be considered part of the €envelope€ of the message.
 It may contain meta-information or really anything which isn't part of the key business meaning of the message.

 <script src='https://gist.github.com/stimms/9113665.js'></script>